-Windrush victim ‘locked out” of Britain for years says he’s now homeless
+Windrush victim ‘locked out’ of Britain for years says he’s now homeless

 Mr Foster says the VPT got back in touch with him after The Independent raised his case, but his situation has not improved.
 His case comes amid ongoing calls for the Home Office to be stripped of the administration of the Windrush compensation scheme.

-The Home Office said it was in contact with Mr Foster and is supporting him through his accommodation application to allow him to be housed: “The whole of government is committed to righting the wrongs of Windrush.
+The Home Office said it was in contact with Mr Foster and is supporting him through his accommodation application to allow him to be housed.
+It added: “The whole of government is committed to righting the wrongs of Windrush.

-“Already we have paid or offered more than £70.67 million in compensation to those affected, but we know there is more to do, and we continue to reach out to communities so that everyone who may be eligible for the scheme has the support they need to apply.
+“Already we have paid or offered more than £70.67million in compensation to those affected, but we know there is more to do, and we continue to reach out to communities so that everyone who may be eligible for the scheme has the support they need to apply.

 “We continue to work tirelessly to make sure such an injustice is never repeated and that government is worthy of the communities it serves.”